home-assistant-libs/python-matter-server/README.md

 NOTE: Both Matter and this implementation are in early (v1) state and features are probably missing or could be improved.
 See our [development notes](#development) how you can help out, with development and/or testing.

-## Trying it out
+## Running the development server

-`For enabling Matter support within Home Assistant, please refer to the Home Assistant documentation.
-These instructions are for development/advanced scenarios only!`
+**For enabling Matter support within Home Assistant, please refer to the Home Assistant documentation.
+These instructions are for development/advanced scenarios only!**

 To install the server (including client): `pip install python-matter-server[server]` To only install the client part: `pip install python-matter-server`